 Jay appreciated Zhang dumbing down his dialect. “[I admire your map.
 You have many pen-marks in places I have none.]”

 “[This is nothing,]” said Li Ying. “[Look at this.]”
 She unfolded the Atlas’ largest map of China.
 Jay fawned over decades of notes written along routes and rivers.
-There was scarcely an acre the couple had not visited. “[We’ve been to every country and Antarctica.
+There was scarcely an acre the couple hadn’t visited. “[We’ve been to every country and Antarctica.
 Now we’re visiting every island.]”

 Jay’s response was interrupted by the man in sunglasses.
 “What’re you talking about?”

 The man blankly evaluated the Chinese script.
-Jay could barely read the handwriting, so he doubted the man understood a single character.
+Jay knew Chinese and could barely read the handwriting, so he doubted the man understood a single character.
 He pointed his hairy forearm at the Atlas.
 “What’s that?”

 Jay sucked air through his teeth.
 If the man recognized any character, it’d be the swastika.
 “It’s, uh…” Li Ying read nearby notes.
 “A temple called Jokhang.”

 “No, the spinny thing.”
 The man tapped the swastika.
-Jay thought the man’s sunglasses and poker-face did little to hide his feigned ignorance.
+Jay thought the man’s sunglasses and poker-face did little to hide the disingenuousness of his ignorance.
 “What is it?”

 Zhang sensed a cultural divide and muttered in his wife’s ear.
 “This shape,” he said to the man, “is used for temples on maps.
 It means…” He looked at his wife.